AstraZeneca pegs back FTSE after takeover snub

-LONDON Britain's top shares fell on Monday, pressured by a sharp drop in pharmaceutical firm AstraZeneca after it rejected rival Pfizer's higher takeover bid.
+LONDON Britain's top shares fell on Monday, lagging major European indexes on a sharp drop in pharmaceutical firm AstraZeneca after it rejected rival Pfizer's higher takeover bid.

 AstraZeneca had risen over 27 percent in the month since the first Pfizer bid was reported, and traders said that a deal was now unlikely, with Pfizer reluctant to engage in a hostile approach.